mark-hahn/jspop/README.md

   - single-line comments are #
   - multi-line comments are /* */
   - supports markdown in comments
-  - data similar to yaml (but simpler)
+  - may include only modules (boxes), wires (lines), and constants

+  - modules
+    - module key is directory or file name without `.js` or `.popx`
+    - properties
+      - key is name of IO pin
+        - pin name must match pin defined in module source
+      - value
+        - name of wire or `<` inline constant
+        - missing value means wire name is same as pin name
+      - reserved keys
+        - *instance:* Name of module instance
+          - if no instance key then instance name is module name

+  - constants
+    - key is wire name
+    - inline constant connected to single pin needs no wire name

     - simple strings
         - do not require quotes
         - only chars allowed are `<space> a-z A-Z 0-9 $ _`
         - may not include reserved words such as undefined, null, true, false

     - simple lists
       - do not require `[ ]`
       - indicated by presence of commas
         - single value followed by comma is one-element list

+  - wires
+    - connections between modules (and constants)
+    - each wire always has a single JS value
+      - at start, wire value is undefined
+      - takes on value when sent from module pin
+      - pin may send same value (events)
+    - each may have multiple senders and receivers
+      - one module pin may both send and recieve
+      - value is always last written, not deterministic
+    - wires may cross process and cpus
+      - value is serialized with JSON
+      - wire is masterless
+        - server is same as client

+  - conventions
+    - CSS and HTML for app stored in popx file constants
+    - when single-driver, wire names match module pin names

 ### Status
   - Beta
   - used in production